developingharry/feedreader/README.md

 ## Installation

-> Should you need to edit the test suite, simply open the feedreader.js file within the jasmine/spec folder.
+> Open index.html in your browser to run the tests.